qt/qtwebengine-chromium/chromium/docs/gpu/gpu_testing_bot_details.md

 1. Create a CL in the Chromium workspace which does the following.
 Here's an [example CL](https://chromium-review.googlesource.com/1041164).
-    1. Adds the new machines to `src/content/test/gpu/generate_buildbot_json.py`.
+    1. Adds the new machines to [waterfalls.pyl].
         1. The swarming dimensions are crucial.
 These must match the GPU and OS type of the physical hardware in the Swarming pool.
 This is what causes the VMs to spawn their tests on the correct hardware.
 Make sure to use the Chrome-GPU pool, and that the new machines were specifically added to that pool.
-        1. Make sure to set the `swarming` property to `True` for both the Release and Debug bots.
         1. Make triply sure that there are no collisions between the new hardware you're adding and hardware already in the Swarming pool.
             For example, it used to be the case that all of the Windows NVIDIA